loganwhite/notes/dpdk/question_n_answers.md

 ## Get Segmentfault (Core dump) after allocating memory with `rte_malloc`
 This is really a stupid issue I faced more than once.
 The first time it the becomes OK but I didn't know why.
 The second time, I figured out that it was because i forget to add the `rte_malloc.h` header file in the source code.

+## `RING: Cannot reserve memory` and `HASH: memory allocation failed` when creating Hash Table on different CPU sockets
+The most possible reason for show this may be the name of the hash tables are duplicate, thus resulting in memory region confilict.
+**Use different Hash names for them**.